 - Bonded or faux leather is a cheap synthetic leather alternative.
 It’s lower in quality and can look shiny and fake

 Other terms you will come across when shopping for a leather couch are full aniline, semi-aniline, and pigmented leather.
 These terms refer to how the leather is dyed and whether it is treated with a protective topcoat.
 This affects the texture of the leather and, therefore, how the sofa feels to sit on.

-Full-Grain and Top-Grain Leather Sofas
+Full-Grain Leather Couch

 It is not sanded or buffed to remove any natural scratches or markings from the hide.
 It showcases a hide’s natural texture, or “pebbling” and imprints.
 The hide is processed to remove the hair, and it is then soaked in a natural dye.